IG9626/AmericanHistoryPP/README.md

     - 2 hours
     - working on putting together period 1 information
     - made a drawing of where things should go on the map
+- 4/10/19
+    - 1 hour 20 min
+    - updated github
+    - put period one information into code